Our rating(3.6/5)

 What is Epos Now?

 As a modular electronic point of sale (EPOS) system, Epos Now lets merchants pick their till equipment and software package to suit their size and type of business.
+The solution is available not just in the UK, but also in Ireland and many other countries.

 The core of the product is the POS software, which can be purchased or paid for monthly.
 It works in the cloud (online) with some features available offline.